tommyhuangthu/EvoEF/readme.txt

 prohibited.

-Bugs report
+Contact
 -----------------------
-Please contact Dr. Xiaoqiang Huang if you find bugs, thanks! xiaoqiah@outlook or xiaoqiah@umich.edu
+For suggestions or bug reporting, please contact xiaoqiah@outlook or xiaoqiah@umich.edu

 Pls cite EvoEF if it is useful to your work:
 ----------------------------------------------

-1. Robin Pearce, Xiaoqiang Huang, Dani Setiawan, Yang Zhang.
+Robin Pearce, Xiaoqiang Huang, Dani Setiawan, Yang Zhang.
 EvoDesign: Designing Protein–Protein Binding Interactions Using Evolutionary Interface Profiles in Conjunction with an Optimized Physical Energy Function.
 Journal of Molecular Biology (2019) 431: 2467-2476.
-2. Xiaoqiang Huang, Robin Pearce, Yang Zhang.
-EvoEF2: accurate and fast energy function for computational protein design.
-Bioinformatics (2020) 36:1135-1142.